 Strong Passwords for Your Computer, NetID, and Other Cornell Services

-Strong passwords are the barrier between your information and resources and criminals who are trying to get at them.
-Whether it's a password for your computer, to use your NetID to access online services, or to secure some other aspect of your Cornell life and work, it's essential that you make your passwords strong and keep them secret.
+Strong passwords are the barrier between your valuable information and resources, and the criminals who are trying to get at them.
+Whether it's a password for your computer, your NetID password to access online services, or to secure some other aspect of your Cornell life and work, it's essential that you make your passwords strong and keep them secret.
 Make all of your passwords, but especially your NetID password, as long and complex as feasible.
-Your passwords should be easy for you to remember, and difficult for other people to guess.
+Your passwords should be unique, easy for you to remember, and difficult for other people to guess.

 For Your Computer